Timinator2000/PySkillz-Contributor-Manual/markdowns/05 - the markdown file.md

 * ✅ __MOST IMPORTANTLY__, be consistent – follow the same format as other exercises in the playground.

 Once your `.md` file is ready, you’ve given learners everything they need to understand the challenge.
-Next, you’ll move on to the python files.
+Next, you’ll move on to the Python files.

 <BR>